AyeChanAungThwin/2HibernateOneToOneRs/README-English.md

 </table>

 - There are 5 cascade types; DETACH, MERGE, PERSIST, REFERSH and REMOVE.
 In here, we cascade with all of them i.e., ALL.
-- Normally, we use ALL, it's not a good idea to use ALL but if we didn't use it, it gives a problem in data persistance.
-So, I recommanded to use ALL.
+- It's not a good idea to use **ALL** but if we didn't use it, it gives a problem in data persistance.
+So, I **recommended** to use **ALL**.
 - The word "cascade" means it's connected.
 By the time, you remove a person, it will also remove the laptop which is in relationship with that person.
 - But we can fix it using @PreRemove.
-As by its name, it removes some property before deleting a row.
+As by definition of its name, it removes some property before deleting a row.
 ```
 @PreRemove
 public void ignoreRemovingLaptopWhenDeletingAPerson() {